SGDInstitute/apollo/content/collections/pages/mblgtacc/accessibility.md

         content:
           -
             type: text
-            text: 'There will be nearly 2000 students attending MBLGTACC.
-To keep shared spaces suitable for those with scent sensitivities, we ask attendees to use scent-free products or limit/forego the excessive use of scented hygiene products while at the conference.'
+            text: 'To keep shared spaces suitable for those with scent sensitivities, we ask attendees to use scent-free products or limit/forego the excessive use of scented hygiene products while at the conference.
+Please use the fragrance-free hand soap provided in therestrooms and fragrance-free handsanitizer in common spaces.'
       -
         type: heading
         attrs: